rubenprietodiaz/gmxQtools/README.md

 rpmol [file_to_convert]
 ```

-The source code of rpmol is also included in '$FOLDER'.
+The source code of rpmol is also included in this repository.

 ### 1.2 Protein and Ligand Preparation